logicalgraphs/CryptoCoin/README.md

 ## TODOs:

 * remove HTML code from reports.
+DONE

 * We need to know the best (lowest) average price on a BUY recommendation and the best (highest) average price on a SELL recommendation... and not $0.00.